santiagonar1/reshuffle/README.md

 const auto data_distributions = std::array{data_distribution_x, data_distribution_y};
 const auto global_dimensions = reshuffle::Dimensions2D{20, 20};

-const auto dimensions_0 = reshuffle::get_subdomain_dimension(data_distributions, global_dimensions, 0);
+const auto dimensions_0 = reshuffle::get_block_dimension(data_distributions, global_dimensions, 0);
 ```

 So, the expected workflow is:

 1. Get local and global coloring from `create_coloring`.
-2. For 2D: Get the subdomain size via `get_subdomain_dimension`.
+2. For 2D: Get the block size via `get_block_dimension`.
-3. Use the local coloring and, if partitioning 2D, the subdomain size to shuffle data.
+3. Use the local coloring and, if partitioning 2D, the block size to shuffle data.
 4. Use the global coloring to split the domain again, if needed.

 ### Using different communicators